 Tinderbox documents should show the file icon illustrated here and open in Tinderbox if double-clicked.
 If the icon is for some other application or just a plain white page, Finder believes the file is not associated with Tinderbox.
-Is such instances double-clicking the file will cause the other app to try and open the file or finder will ask the user to choose and application to use. this can be fixed.
+In such instances double-clicking the file will cause the other app to try and open the file or finder will ask the user to choose and application to use.
+This can be fixed.

 In such a case, first check that the file has a '.tbx' file extension.